flyteorg/flyte/flytectl/docs/source/gen/flytectl_update_execution-cluster-label.rst

-.. _flytectl_update_execution-cluster-label:
+.. _FlyteCTL_update_execution-cluster-label:

-flytectl update execution-cluster-label
+FlyteCTL update execution-cluster-label
 ---------------------------------------

-Updates matchable resources of execution cluster label
+Update matchable resources of execution cluster label

 Synopsis
 ~~~~~~~~

-Updates execution cluster label for given project and domain combination or additionally with workflow name.
+Updates execution cluster label for the given project and domain combination or additionally with workflow name.

 Updating to the execution cluster label is only available from a generated file.
-See the get section for generating this file.
+See the get section to generate this file.
-Here the command updates takes the input for execution cluster label from the config file ecl.yaml
+It takes input for execution cluster label from the config file ecl.yaml
-eg:  content of ecl.yaml
+e.g., content of ecl.yaml:

 .. code-block:: yaml